Trigger Warning (film): Plot

 After killing the lawyer, Jesse lets Ezekiel and Elvis into the holding cells, where they tie Parker up and beat her in an attempt to obtain the security footage from her bar.
 She escapes from the cells in a police cruiser, but passes out from her injuries while driving and crashes in a field on Mike's property.

 Mike and his mother hide Parker so she can recover in his hidden weed lab, while Elvis confronts them, threatening to burn down the property if they don't produce her.
 After three days of recovery, Parker tries to warn the senior officer at the weapons depot about the arms thefts, but his staff hangs up on her.
 Eager for payback, and with the assistance of family friends Mo and Frank, Parker collects enough weapons to wage her own war on the Swanns.

 Ghost, a Timothy McVeigh-esque domestic terrorist wanted for the murder of at least 37 Americans, has paid the Swanns hundreds of thousands of dollars in advance for stolen weapons, and they aren't delivered thanks to Parker's interference.
 When pressed on the matter, Ezekiel admits he already spent the money on his re-election campaign.
 Parker infiltrates the Swann compound and confronts Ezekiel, getting answers for what happened to her father before killing him.

 Spider arrives at the mines to assist Parker, but encounters Ghost's thugs.
 Parker explodes a weapons truck to distract the thugs, allowing her and Spider to kill them before she stabs Elvis to death.
 Mo, Frank and Parker's family friends arrive in the mines to help her see her mission through, discovering the military depot exit.

 Jesse arrives with a grenade in his hand, desperate to take control of the situation.
 Parker offers to help him, but he realizes there's no happy ending for him and he shoves her away before blowing himself up.

 With the Swann family dead, Parker is able to move on with her life.
 A month later, Parker and Spider are driving cross country to return to their CIA jobs when Mikey video calls, with an update on the advanced progress of work to rebuild and reopen Maria's.

-Cast

-In addition, Alejandro De Hoyos appears, in flashbacks, as Harry.